-2018 Havasu Emergency Gather
+2018 Havasu HMA Emergency Wild Burro Gather

 Details of Gather:

-The BLM will gather approximately 50 animals, and transport the burros to the BLM Wild Horse and Burro facility in Florence, Ariz., where they will be prepared for possible adoption
+The BLM will gather approximately 50 animals, and transport the burros to the BLM Wild Horse and Burro facility in Florence, Ariz., where they will be prepared for possible adoption.

 Public Observation: